 - Thou Shalt Not Kill: The Lone Ranger is very clear on this.

-- You No Take Candle: Tonto talked like this until the '80s.
+- Tonto Talk: Tonto talked like this until the '80s.
 Word Of God had it that he actually spoke several languages, just had trouble with pronouns in English.